MicrosoftDocs/globalization/globalization/design/international-laws-and-standards.md

 ## Privacy and international law

 Privacy is an important consideration in many countries.
-Consider the General Data Protection Regulation (GDPR) in the European Union (EU), which applies to anyone doing business in or with the EU.
-See [EUR-Lex -32018R1725](https://eur-lex.europa.eu/legal-content/TXT/?uri=CELEX:32018R1725) for official versions of the regulation.
+For example, the General Data Protection Regulation (GDPR) in the European Union (EU) applies to anyone doing business in or with the EU.
+For information about GDPR, and for information about how to honor rights and fulfill GDPR obligations when using Microsoft products and services, please see [General Data Protection Regulation Summary](/compliance/regulatory/gdpr).

 ## Intellectual property, copyright, and piracy